Employee Guidelines | Coronavirus Information

 With the community's support, Mt.
 San Antonio College can continue to provide classes

 and services through the pandemic.
-Student requirements may be different and can
+Student guidelines may be different and can be

 COVID-19 Vaccines are Strongly Encouraged, But Not Required

 COVID-19 vaccines are safe, effective, and free.
 They are highly effective at preventing severe illness, hospitalization, and death.
 Booster doses should be taken 5 months after the second dose of a Pfizer or Moderna vaccine or 2 months after a Johnson & Johnson dose.
 Individuals can choose which vaccine to receive as a booster dose.
 Learn more through the Los Angeles County Public Health vaccine website.
 Appointments for a vaccination or booster dose can be made at https://myturn.ca.gov as well as through major pharmacy chains.

 Employees who work off-site must adhere to the COVID-19 rules and regulations established by that location.

 Employee accommodations are through Human Resources at firstname.lastname@example.org.

 Mt.
 SAC follows public health requirements, Cal/OSHA workplace safety guidelines, as well as agreements with employee bargaining units.
 Face coverings are recommended indoors, but not generally required.
 Some facilities or situations may require face coverings, such as when visiting the Student Health Center.

 ACCOMMODATIONS: Questions related to masking requirements should be sent to email@example.com.